NCBI-Codeathons/Using-PubMed-MEDLINE-Metadata-to-Generate-Knowledge/README.md

 ## Additional Features
 - The MeSH terms can be found with autocomplete after the user begins to type
 - Support for Entry Terms & SCRs
-- Add search terms to figures
+- Date filtering

+## Forthcoming features
 - Time series analysis

-## Forthcoming features
 - Support for publication type (PT) search
 - Support PMID list upload instead of search
 - Send user to PubMed to perform a search based on click on bar in output figure